FireboltCasters/data-clumps-type-context/README.md

     // The specific type of data clump: 'parameter_data_clump' or 'field_data_clump'.
     data_clump_type: string;

+    // Information about specific information like propability, risk, etc. data_clump_type_additional?: any;

     // A dictionary mapping keys to data clumps parameter from context.
     data_clump_data: Dictionary<DataClumpsVariableFromContext>
 }